 Nowadays, you’d be hard-pressed to find any successful business without a blogging presence.
 Whether businesses are truly committed to blogging or not is one thing, but most at least play along because they’ve repeatedly been told that it’s a best practice.
 But, despite the fact that most businesses have blogs, very few realize just how powerful this platform can be as a recruitment and talent acquisition tool.

-“A blog can serve as the foundation for just about anything you want — a personal brand, an enterprise level business, a multi-million dollar content provider or a startup,” says Neil Patel, successful internet marketer and blogger extraordinaire.
+“A blog can serve as the foundation for just about anything you want — a personal brand, an enterprise-level business, a multi-million dollar content provider, or a startup,” says Neil Patel, a successful internet marketer and blogger extraordinaire.
 “A blog is super important.”
 And while these big-picture concepts are all wonderful, a blog also has the potential to help businesses expand their talent pools.